GuilhermeRossato/declarative-php/README.md

 ## Problems you can solve using this

-Transforming data in PHP to HTML is difficult because html is loosly validated:
+Transforming data in PHP to HTML is difficult because html is not strictly validated in general:

 ```php
 <?php